variantstudios/growyourstorage.com/property-management/index.md

 * Ask for online reviews/referrals
 * Set up for an auction

-In addition to the how to videos each staff member learns what their responsibilities are and how to execute them.
-Grow Your Storage, LLC provides each manager with an operations manual and each staff member knows they can call their Area Supervisor or the Operations Officer at any time for any reason.
+In addition to the how to videos each staff member learns what their responsibilities are and how to execute them. &nbsp;Grow Your Storage, LLC provides each manager with an operations manual and each staff member knows they can call their Area Supervisor or the Operations Officer at any time for any reason.

 Each staff member is also required to complete software training annually.